cs24-1/cs24-1-bot/docs/DEVELOPMENT.md

 # Development Setup

-Es gibt zwei Wege, den Bot lokal auszuführen: Manuell oder über Development Containers (empfohlen).
+There are two ways to run the bot locally: Manually or using Development Containers (recommended).

-## Development Container (empfohlen)
+## Development Container (recommended)

-1. Stelle sicher, dass du [Docker](https://www.docker.com/get-started/) oder [Podman](https://podman.io/getting-started/installation) installiert hast.
+1. Make sure you have [Docker](https://www.docker.com/get-started/) or [Podman](https://podman.io/getting-started/installation) installed.
-2. Klone das Repo und öffne das Projekt in [Visual Studio Code](https://code.visualstudio.com/) (oder einem anderen Editor, der [Dev Containers](https://code.visualstudio.com/docs/remote/containers) unterstützt).
+2. Clone the repo and open the project in [Visual Studio Code](https://code.visualstudio.com/) (or another editor that supports [Dev Containers](https://code.visualstudio.com/docs/remote/containers)).
-3. Erstelle einen Testbot auf der [Discord Developers Seite](https://discord.com/developers)
+3. Create a test bot on the [Discord Developers page](https://discord.com/developers)
-4. Kopiere die `EXAMPLE.env` Datei und nenne sie in `.env` um.
-Fülle die Werte aus.
+4. Copy the `EXAMPLE.env` file and rename it to `.env`.
+Fill in the values.
-5. Beim öffnen des Projekts sollte VS Code dich fragen, ob du den Ordner in einem Container öffnen möchtest.
-Bestätige dies.
-(Sollte die Abfrage nicht erscheinen, öffne die Kommando-Palette mit `Strg+Shift+P` und suche nach `Dev Containers: Reopen in Container`).
+5. When opening the project, VS Code should ask if you want to open the folder in a container.
+Confirm this.
+(If the prompt doesn't appear, open the command palette with `Ctrl+Shift+P` and search for `Dev Containers: Reopen in Container`).
-6. Warte, bis der Container gebaut und gestartet ist.
-Dies kann einige Minuten dauern.
+6. Wait for the container to build and start.
+This may take a few minutes.
-7. Öffne ein neues Terminal in VS Code und führe `python3 main.py` aus, um den Bot zu starten.
+7. Open a new terminal in VS Code and run `python3 main.py` to start the bot.

-## Manuell
+## Manual

-Diese Schritte sind umständlicher und nicht empfohlen.
+These steps are more cumbersome and not recommended.

-1. Clone das Repo
+1. Clone the repo
-2. Erstelle eine venv mit `python3 -m venv venv` oder dem Tool, dass deine IDE mitbringt.
+2. Create a venv with `python3 -m venv venv` or the tool that your IDE provides.
-3. Installiere alle Pakete aus `requirements.txt` und `requirements-torch.txt` mit `python3 -m pip install -r requirements.txt` (bzw. `python3 -m pip install -r requirements-torch.txt`).
+3. Install all packages from `requirements.txt` and `requirements-torch.txt` with `python3 -m pip install -r requirements.txt` (and `python3 -m pip install -r requirements-torch.txt`).
-4. Erstelle einen Testbot auf der [Discord Developers Seite](https://discord.com/developers)
+4. Create a test bot on the [Discord Developers page](https://discord.com/developers)
-5. Kopiere die `EXAMPLE.env` Datei und nenne sie in `.env` um.
-Fülle die Werte aus.
+5. Copy the `EXAMPLE.env` file and rename it to `.env`.
+Fill in the values.
-6. Richte die Datenbank ein.
-Befolge [diese Anleitung](DATABASE.md#manuell).
+6. Set up the database.
+Follow [these instructions](DATABASE.md#manual).
-7. Starte den Bot, indem du die `main.py` Datei mittels `python3 main.py` ausführst.
+7. Start the bot by running the `main.py` file with `python3 main.py`.

 ## Development Tools

-Das Projekt benutzt verschiedene Tools zur Sicherstellung der Code-Qualität:
+The project uses various tools to ensure code quality:

-### Code-Formatierung
+### Code Formatting

-- **YAPF**: Code-Formatierung nach PEP 8 mit 80 Zeichen Zeilenlänge
+- **YAPF**: Code formatting according to PEP 8 with 80 character line length
-- **isort**: Import-Sortierung
+- **isort**: Import sorting
-- **mypy**: Type Checking
+- **mypy**: Type checking

 ### VS Code Extensions

-Bei Nutzung des Development Containers werden folgende Extensions automatisch installiert:
+When using the Development Container, the following extensions are automatically installed:

 - `ms-python.python`: Python language support
 - `ms-python.mypy-type-checker`: Type checking